 This move is illegal in Nevada, and motorcycles cannot move between vehicles even when the vehicles are stopped.
 The only exception to this law is police officers.

 If a motorcyclist gets into an accident while lane splitting, they will not be able to get compensation or make any claims for their losses.
 They might be held 100% responsible for the accident.
+The law is referenced below and is applicable to some other aspects of this post.

 Lane sharing is when all the different types of vehicles can use one lane.
 This act is legal in Nevada, and motorcyclists can use one complete traffic lane.
 However, this does not mean that a motorcyclist can drive side by side with another vehicle in the same lane.
 Or even pass next to a stopped vehicle.
 This act is strictly prohibited, and legal actions might be taken against the motorcyclist.